Advertiser Disclosure

 As long as you book directly with Delta or ITA Airways and your flight is operated by these airlines, not some other partner, you should still be able to earn Delta SkyMiles on ITA flights even after the airline leaves SkyTeam.

-This current setup should end next year, at a date still unknown, when ITA joins Star Alliance, which Lufthansa belongs to.
-But that will open other, interesting possibilities, because the U.S. member of Star is United.
+This current setup between Delta and ITA will end on September 1, 2025.
+When ITA joins Star Alliance, which Lufthansa belongs to, next year, you’ll once again be able to earn miles with a U.S.-based airline from ITA flights.
 At that point, you’ll be able to earn and spend United’s Mileage Plus miles on ITA Airways flights.

 Advertisement